 For speaking it has also been great to get compliments that my Spanish pronunciation was much better than expected for a native English speaking American.
 Honing three short sentences for the self-introduction to begin each group lesson has also built my confidence.

-Is there anything you’ve found particularly difficult when taking classes with Lingoda?
+Is there anything you’ve found difficult to do or to learn?

 I have used hearing aids over the past 12 years.
 It helps if all the participants use the camera because I learned that I read lips to assist my understanding – even in my target language of Spanish.

-What tips do you have for people out there who might want to follow in your footsteps?
+What tips do you have for people out there who might want to learn a language?

 To get the most out of each group lesson it is important to review the excellent lesson plans in advance for unfamiliar words and phrases.
 Also, make a list of direct and concise questions for the teacher.

-What do you hope to do after you’ve completed the Marathon?
+What do you hope to do after you’ve completed your classes with Lingoda?

 I hope to succeed in attending 45 group lessons over 90 days and plan to use my 50% credit to continue with Lingoda for at least two more months.
 Five months for the price of three is a great deal!